usi-systems/p4pubsub/coexistence/README.md

 Generate and send an ITCH packet that should also be forwarded out port 52:

     ./mold_feed.py -m 1 -M 1 -c 1 -f Price=301,Shares=1 | ./send_mold_messages -v 3 -r - 10.0.0.1:1234

+## Generality: Camus for IPv4

+To demonstrate generality, we can enable a Camus pipeline that forwards IPv4 packets.
+To enable this pipeline, toggle the `ENABLE_CAMUS_IPV4` flag in `coexistence.p4` and the PTF test.
+Use the compiler to generate entries for IPv4 forwarding with Camus:

+    ../camus-compiler/camus.exe -rules ipv4-rules.txt -rt-out out/ipv4 ipv4-spec.p4